Black-box Prompt Tuning with Subspace Learning: Experiments

-\paragraph{Number of Source Tasks.} We also investigate how the number of source tasks affects the performances on the target task.
-Figure~\ref{fig:source1} shows that the performances increase as the number of source tasks increases.
-The results coincide with our intuition that more source tasks are helpful for learning subspaces.
-With more source tasks, our proposed meta-learning algorithm can learn subspaces that work better for target tasks.
+We also delve into how the number of source tasks impacts performance on the target task.
+Figure~\ref{fig:source1} illustrates that performance improves with an increase in the number of source tasks.
+This aligns with our intuition that a greater number of source tasks aids in the learning of subspaces.
+With more source tasks, our proposed meta-learning algorithm can train subspaces that are more effective for target tasks.